GaryLocke91/52465_programming_assignment/README.md

 3. Type ```jupyter notebook``` and press ENTER.

-4. It opens a tab on your default browser.
+4. It automatically opens a tab in your default browser.

 5. Click on *52465_programming_assignment.ipynb* to open the notebook.